Illinois

 Commonwealth Edison (ComEd)

-IOUNorthern Illinois including Chicago metro and surrounding suburbs, approximately 4 million customers
+IOUNorthern Illinois including Chicago metropolitan area, serving approximately 4 million customers

-Operates under a multiyear rate plan framework established by the Climate and Equitable Jobs Act (CEJA).
-Subject to ongoing ICC scrutiny following a federal bribery investigation involving parent Exelon; compliance and ethics conditions remain part of its regulatory posture.
+Operates under a multiyear rate plan framework established by the Climate and Equitable Jobs Act (CEJA); subject to ongoing ICC scrutiny following a federal bribery scandal implicating parent Exelon's lobbying activities, with compliance and ethics conditions embedded in recent rate approvals.

 Ameren Illinois

-IOUCentral and southern Illinois, serving approximately 1.2 million electric and 815,000 natural gas customers
+IOUCentral and southern Illinois, providing electric and natural gas service to approximately 1.2 million electric and 815,000 gas customers

 Nicor Gas (Southern Company Gas)

-IOUNorthern Illinois suburbs of Chicago, approximately 2.2 million natural gas customers
+IOUNorthern Illinois suburbs excluding Chicago, serving approximately 2.2 million natural gas customers

-Illinois Rural Electric Cooperative (IREC) / Southwestern Electric Cooperative
+Illinois Rural Electric Cooperative (IREC) / Touchstone Energy Cooperatives

 Key Issues